llvm/llvm-project/clang/docs/LanguageExtensions.rst

   // Concatenate every other element of 8-element vectors V1 and V2.
   __builtin_shufflevector(V1, V2, 0, 2, 4, 6, 8, 10, 12, 14)

-  // Shuffle v1 with some elements being undefined __builtin_shufflevector(v1, v1, 3, -1, 1, -1)
+  // Shuffle v1 with some elements being undefined.
+Not allowed in constexpr.
+  __builtin_shufflevector(v1, v1, 3, -1, 1, -1)

 **Description**: